 Hip impingement involves a change in the shape of the surface of the hip joint that predisposes it to damage, resulting in stiffness and pain.
 Hip impingement is a process that may precede hip osteoarthritis.
 It most often occurs in young, active people.
 A recent study found that 87% of teens and adults with hip pain showed evidence of hip impingement on diagnostic images taken of their hip joints.
-To treat hip impingement, physical therapists prescribe stretches and strengthening exercises to better balance the muscles around the hip to protect it, and use manual therapies to help restore range of motion and increase comfort.
+To treat hip impingement, physical therapists prescribe stretches and strengthening exercises to better balance the muscles around the hip to protect it from injury, and use manual therapies to help restore range of motion and increase comfort.

 What is Hip Impingement?

 There are 2 types of hip impingement; they may occur alone or together.

 • In pincer-type impingement, the hip socket (acetabulum), which is usually angled forward, may be angled toward the back, or protruding bone may be present on the pelvis side of the hip joint making the socket a deeper recess that covers more of the ball or head of the femur bone.

 • The overgrown bone or incorrect angle of the socket causes the labrum, a rim of connective tissue around the edge of the hip socket, to be pinched.
 Over time, this extra pressure to the labrum when flexing (moving the leg forward) leads to wear and tear that can cause inflammation and could result in a tear.
 If this condition persists, eventually the cartilage that lines the hip joint can become worn and form holes.

 This condition affects men and women equally; symptoms often begin early, appearing at any time between 15 to 50 years of age.